Babylon 5 (franchise): Babylon 5: In Valen's Name

 The comic was originally serialised in six parts in the UK in Babylon 5: The Official Monthly Magazine #3–8 (November 1997 – May 1998).
 All three comics were published in the trade paperback In Valen's Name (December 1998, Titan Books, ISBN 1-85286-981-X).

 Babylon 5 mini-comic

 A special ashcan-sized comic book was included exclusively with Best Buy–sold DVD copies of Babylon 5: The Lost Tales, written by series creator J. Michael Straczynski.

 Cookbook

 In 1998, the series briefly published a cookbook titled Dining on Babylon 5.
 Set during season 3 and ostensibly by the owner of the Fresh Air Restaurant, Emerson Briggs-Wallace, it was actually written by Stephen C. Smith.
 It was a limited run published only in the United Kingdom but made an appearance in one episode.
 In "A View from the Gallery", a character is shown reading it; since the book was not yet finished, a mock-up was used with a different cover.
-The book is, however, considered canon.

-Security manual

-In 1996, the security manual for the station was published by Boxtree/MacMillan in the UK followed by re-issues in the US and Australia.
-Whilst written by Roger Clark, Allan Adams and Jim Morimore, it was in the style of the station manual, and is considered canon.